 To ensure that there is no misuse of the programme and/or there is no case of "stolen" identity, IOs should verify the identity of the applicants by the appropriate means (copy of ID/passport, as well as in-person or via (online) interviews).
-All applicants should also be contacted by phone before they are assessed and a decision is taken on their applications.
+All applicants should also be contacted by phone before their application is assessed and a decision regarding their participation in the programme is taken.
+IOs need to remind applicants that their personal IT Tool login details are strictly personal and should not be shared with any third party for any reason.